 2.)
 Can you describe the structure of your team and its core function(s)?

 We are the Mid-Atlantic Region’s Training and Development Team for Whole Foods Market.
 We support over 10,000 Team Members.
 We have an instructional designer, and a Team of Trainers who do everything from teaching Orientations & Animal Welfare Rating Training to facilitating Teambuilds.
-You can follow our work on Instagram @ WFMemerge.
-EMERGE is the name of our Leadership Development Class.

 3.)
 Why did You decide to choose Weekdone?